20 Awesome Places To Visit In Arizona: Famous Parks + Hidden Gems

 Close up of a Saguaro plant the flower and state symbol of Arizona

-The giant saguaro is the largest species of cactus in America and it is only found here in Saguaro National Park.
-It is an iconic symbol of the US southwest.
+Saguaro National Park is split into two distinct regions; half to the east of Tucson and half to the west of Tucson.
+The giant saguaro is the largest species of cactus in America and it’s only found here in Saguaro National Park.
+It’s an iconic symbol of the US southwest and Arizona’s state flower.

-You can hike a ton of trails between the two halves but the best thing to do in Saguaro is capture silhouetted photos of the giant Arizona state flower around sunrise or sunset when ambient light is soft and the sky is full of color.
+You can hike a ton of trails between the two halves but the best thing to do in Saguaro is capture silhouetted photos of the giant cacti around sunrise or sunset when ambient light is soft and the sky is full of color.

 14. Sedona